How to create an Ideal Candidate Profile

 Step 1 – Conduct a Job Analysis

 Begin by conducting a comprehensive job analysis to identify the skills and competencies required for the role.
-This involves surveying people in the job about the responsibilities and requirements of the position.
+This involves surveying people in the job about the position’s responsibilities and requirements.

 Choose some employees (we recommend at least a dozen), who you think have a good understanding of the role, and are currently working in it day-to-day.

-The output of the Job Analysis is a detailed report showing you the tasks people do, the attributes required to complete those tasks effectively, as well as what people in the job find challenging and rewarding.
+The output of the Job Analysis is a detailed report showing the tasks people do, the attributes required to complete those tasks effectively, and what people in the job find challenging and rewarding.

 Here’s an image showing the tasks people do in a Forklift Operator role and how much time is spent on those tasks each week: